What are you committed to?

 To have commitment we must find meaning and purpose behind the mission we are pursuing.
 Purpose is similar to passion, and the development of a passion that spurs us toward our mission is half the battle of achieving goals.
 Passion is what drives us forward.
 It’s what gets us out of bed each day and what keeps us awake with excitement at night.
 Without an inner sense of purpose and motivation, it becomes much more difficult to sustain commitment.
 Look deep inside yourself and begin examining what ignites your passion for life right now.
 Explore this area as an area of commitment.

 Determination and commitment go hand in hand.
 There will be inevitable set-backs along the way to achieving success, and without the determination to overcome these road-blocks, commitment begins to waver.
 We must face obstacles with resiliency and fortitude.
 This involves learning to problem solve and take the necessary steps to work past barriers.
+It can even translate to career-related dilemmas, such as if you’re stuck in a rut and need to upgrade your skills in business and logistics, pushing yourself to take up courses like a Master of Supply Chain online can greatly benefit you.
 Instead of viewing change and unexpected outcomes as problems we can begin to view them as challenges.
 We can start to feel invigorated and energized by the chance to rise to the occasion.
 Being determined means we accept and perceive these challenges as a part of the journey toward the larger accomplishment we are committed to.

 Are You Up for it?